Get insider access

 Triangular RGB

 The Dell AW3225QF has excellent text clarity.
-Thanks to its high pixel density, text looks very sharp, and enabling Windows ClearType (top photo) improves the boldness of letters.
-While it isn't as good as other 4k monitors, like the Dell G3223Q, because programs don't render text well with its triangular subpixel layout, it's still better than other ultrawide QD-OLEDs, like the Dell Alienware AW3423DW.
+Enabling Windows ClearType (top photo) improves the boldness of letters.
 These photos are in Windows 10, and you can also see them in Windows 11 with ClearType on and with ClearType off.
+If you want a QD-OLED with sharper text, you can also check out the 27-inch Dell Alienware AW2725Q.

-Due to the triangular subpixel layout, there's still some color fringing around letters, and at the edge of windows.
+Due to the triangular subpixel layout, there's some color fringing around letters and at the edge of windows.
 It's hard to see unless you look closely at the monitor.
-Although we didn't experience any eye strain during testing, even with long periods of use, this is something that changes from person to person, and it depends on how sensitive you are to this subpixel layout.
+Some people notice this more than others.

 9.4